ymoreno/jwtTest/Readme.md

 ### 2. Build the Project

-After cloning the repository, navigate to the project directory and execute the following command to build the project using Maven:
+After cloning the repository, navigate to the project directory and execute the following command to build the project using Gradle:

 ```bash
 gradle init